-When I “came out” clearly in my support of gay ordination and marriage (link), I was serving as pastor of a conservative, small town church.
+When I “came out” clearly in my support of gay ordination and marriage, I was serving as pastor of a conservative, small town church in South Texas.
 Mind you, I never trumpeted my views from the pulpit.
 I never used this issue – or any other – as a litmus test to determine the faithful.
 I abhor fundamentalism.

-However, the article circulated widely on the internet.
+However, this article circulated widely on the internet.
 A couple mornings later, one of my favorite members of that church walked into my office with a stricken look on his face.

 ‘Krin,” he said, “I read your article.
 I think what’s hardest for me is that even though I disagree with you strongly, I have already grown to love you as a friend.
 Now, somehow, I have to put those extremes together in my head and heart.”

 He smiled ruefully and shook my hand.
 We remain friends to this day.

 The truth hurts, especially when it’s rooted in love.